li143yf/LocalGNN/README.md

 # LocalGNN
 ========

-A PyTorch implementation of "LocalGNN" .
+A PyTorch implementation of "Graph Partitioning for Lightweight GNNs: A Theoretical and Experimental Study", which has been submitted to Neural Networks.
 <p align="center">
   <img width="550" src="m1.jpg"> <img width="450" src="m2.jpg">
 </p>